juanpc2018/-SOLVED-PulseAudio-audio-problem/README.md

 if the file is 44.1Khz but the Sound interface is 48Khz, 88.2Khz 96Khz, works Ok.
 Pulse Audio Sample Rate work ok going Up, from a lower sample rate to higher output.

+Workarround was using JackAudio,

-The sollution is to simply comment out "delete" the ; and change 44100 to 48000 Default Sample Rate. will work ok.
+The sollution is simply comment out "delete" the ; and change 44100 to 48000 Default Sample Rate. reset Pulseaudio, and works Ok.

 Internal or External Audio Clock.

 /etc/pulse/daemon.conf
 line 82: default-sample-rate = 48000

 save.

 $ pulseaudio -kill

-Done.
+[SOLVED].

 ive tested so many things, Nothing worked, exept QjackCtl, i thought it was a bug, the answere was so easy.